Year Two final of the Mitchell L. McLean Mock Trial: A Spectacle of Sharp Thinking and Legal Acumen

 Sophia Klonis Casanova

 Hi!
-I'm Sophia, a Brazilian-born yet quarter Greek, Colombian, Portuguese and Spanish extra-terrestrial.
-I'm a first-year writer for the news section of the Stork, and a PPLE+Data Analytics student.
+I'm Sophia, I'm a second-year editor for the news section of the Stork and a PPLE+Data Analytics student.
 Writing is one of my longest enduring passions, and among my areas of interest are politics, philosophy, and emerging technologies.
 "As a writer, you should not judge, you should understand," –Ernest Hemingway

 More from Author